 ELS – Completion of ELS Language Center course of 112 or higher

-Kaplan – Completion of an Advance Level English course (recommendation from language instructor required)
+Kaplan International – Completion of an Advance Level English course (recommendation from language instructor required)

 ACT or SAT – MCNY will accept an ACT composite score of 18 or above or an SAT score of 860.
 The SAT score is a combined score of the Critical Reading and Math portions of the exam.
 The Critical Reading portion by itself should be no less than 430.

-MCNY Accuplacer – For students already in New York City, they may take our Accuplacer examination to meet the English Language Proficiency Requirements.
+MCNY Accuplacer: For students already in New York City, they may take the our Accuplacer examination to meet the English Language Proficiency Requirements.
 Students will need to achieve a minimum of 60 on the Reading section and a minimum score of 65 on the sentence skills portion of the examination.

 Part Two: For Enrollment After Admissions Acceptance

-For the SEVIS I-20, accepted international applicants must complete and submit an MCNY I-20 Application (PDF) with supporting documents dated three month before the intended semester of enrollment.* To demonstrate sufficient funds (converted in US dollars) to cover the costs of tuition and living expenses to complete your desired program of study, recent documents of supporting evidence may include any of the following:
+MCNY I-20 Application: For the SEVIS I-20, accepted international applicants must complete and submit the downloadable MCNY I-20 Application for International Students with supporting documents dated three month before the intended semester of enrollment.* To demonstrate sufficient funds (converted in US dollars) to cover the costs of tuition and living expenses to complete your desired program of study, recent documents of supporting evidence may include any of the following:

 Personal bank statements (checking/savings accounts)